Skip to main content

 }

-To pass parameters wrap middleware into an array.
-First element will be middleware inself, second one - middleware parameters.
-Second on will be pass as it into middleware constructor
+To pass parameters, wrap the middleware in an array.
+The first element will be the middleware itself, and the second one will be the middleware parameters.
+The second one will be passed as is into the middleware constructor.

-Frameworks have few middlewares that you can use
+The framework has a few middlewares that you can use.

 Auth